Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 # Overview - 16S Metabarcoding with Qiime 2
 In this tutorial we'll go over how to use QIIME 2 to analyze metabarcoding data.
-We'll start with an introduction to how metabarcoding (aka amplicon) data is produced and a refresher for working in the BASH command-line enviornment.
+We'll start with an introduction to how metabarcoding (aka amplicon) data is produced and a refresher for working in the BASH command-line environment.

 ## What is metabarcoding?